Featured Video Play Icon

 Spectacled Bear (Tremarctos Ornatus)

-Whenever a bear is spotted in South America, the viewer knows that it is a Spectacled Bear.
-The bears face is marked with white around its eyes that give it a spectacled look.
-And if the viewer never sees the bears face to identify it?
+Whenever a bear is spotted in South America, the viewer knows that it’s a Spectacled Bear.
+The bear’s face is marked with white around its eyes that give it a spectacled look.
+And if the viewer never sees the bear’s face to identify it?
 Since it’s the only species living in South America, they’ll still know that it’s the Spectacled Bear.
 It would be rare to see one of the furry creatures.
 Researchers estimate that there are only 18,000 living Spectacled Bears.

-The Spectacled Bear is most often found in the deep forests of Venezuela, Columbia, Ecuador, Peru , and Brazil, but may also inhabit other areas including rainforests, steppe lands, and deserts.
-The may also live in cloud forests or high altitudes.
+The Spectacled Bear is most often found in the deep forests of Venezuela, Columbia, Ecuador, Peru, and Brazil, but may also inhabit other areas including rainforests, steppe lands, and deserts.
+They may also live in cloud forests or high altitudes.
 Wherever they live, there will be fruit available for feeding.

 Spectacled Bear ( Tremarctos ornatus )